skygear-demo/deprecated-raspberrypi-example/README.md

 ### Loading this demo project into your raspberrypi

+This project include a simple health report of the raspberrypi to Skygear.
+It also include command to list out the latest health data of the raspberrypi.

 1. clone the project
    - `git clone https://github.com/skygear-demo/raspberrypi-example.git`
 1. Go to the project directory